howl-editor/howl/site/source/doc/manual/completions.md

   move one page down.

-When completing, Howl will try to match your input string against the available completions in three ways: _Exact matching_, _boundary matching_ and _fuzzy matching_.
+When completing, Howl will try to match your input string against the available completions in two ways: _Exact matching_ and _boundary matching_.
 An exact match means that your input string is found as-is in the completion.
-A boundary match means that your input string matches at one or more boundaries in the completion, typically defined as underscores, slashes, etc.
+A boundary match means that all parts of your input string matches at one or more boundaries in the completion, typically defined as underscores, slashes, etc.
-Finally, fuzzy matching means that all characters in your input string matched somewhere in the completion (in order).
-The below image illustrates all three types of matches for a completion list:
+The below image illustrates the two different types of matches for a completion
+list:

 ![Completion types](/images/doc/completion_types.png)

-In the above example we can see that "aa" matches "attr_accessor" as a boundary match, "mraardvark" as an exact match, and finally "banana" as a fuzzy match.
-The order of the completions above is no coincidence - boundary matches are preferred over exact matches, which are preferred over fuzzy matches.
+In the above example we can see that "aa" matches "attr_accessor" as a boundary match, while "mraardvark" is an exact match.
+The order of the completions above is no coincidence - boundary matches are preferred over exact matches.

 *Finally, a note about a gotcha:*